-In the ownership structure of the Company, the majority shareholder with 1,105,000 shares and 58.10765% of the share capital and voting rights at the general assembly is Hrvoje Filipović.
+In the ownership structure of the Company, the majority shareholder with 1,105,000 shares and 58.10765% of the share capital and voting rights at the General Assembly is Hrvoje Filipović.

-Member of the Management Board Davor Mitrović is the owner of 3,676 shares, which is 0.19% of the share capital and voting rights, member of the Management Board Vladimir Kalčić is the owner of 3,000 shares, which is 0.15776% of the share capital and voting rights, and the member of the Supervisory Board, Tihomir Osmak is the holder is 3,000 shares, which constitutes 0.15776% of the share capital and voting rights.
-Other members of the Supervisory Board and the Management Board are not holders of Company shares.
+Member of the Management Board Davor Mitrović holds 3,676 shares, which makes up 0.19% of the share capital and voting rights, Member of the Management Board Vladimir Kalčić holds 3,000 shares, which makes up 0.15776% of the share capital and voting rights, and Member of the Supervisory Board, Mr. Tihomir Osmak, holds 3,000 shares, which makes up 0.15776% of the share capital and voting rights.
+Other members of the Supervisory Board and the Management Board do not hold shares in the Company.

-All shares are paid in full and there are no restrictions on rights from the shares.
+All shares are fully paid and there are no restrictions on the rights arising from them.